-"As stressed in the Ngawha Report, the key provisions of part 2 of the Resource Management Act use comparatively weak language.
-In particular, section 8 (by which persons exercising powers and functions under the Act must only 'take into account' the principles of the Treaty) is a weak provision.
-It is weaker than the language used in sections 6 and 7, where decision-makers are to respectively 'recognise and provide for' and 'have particular regard to' various matters, some of which are relevant to Māori.
-It is also weaker than powers.
-In allowing this to occur the Crown is in breach of the principle of partnership, and of its duty of active protection of Māori rangatiratanga.
-Previous Tribunals have found that the Act ought to be amended to address these shortcomings.
+"In short, the provisions of the Resource Management Act do not guarantee that those exercising powers under the Act do so in a manner consistent with the Treaty, and in practice Māori have been generally unable to become one of the bodies that exercise those powers.
+In allowing this to occur the Crown is in breach of the principle of partnership, and of its duty of active protection of Māori rangatiratanga."

+"Previous Tribunals have found that the Act ought to be amended to address these shortcomings.
 This is certainly one way in which the Crown could better ensure its delegates comply with its Treaty obligations.
 But it is not, we believe, the only way.
 In our view, the real issue with the Act, as it stands, is that the existing legislative provisions for Māori to exercise rangatiratanga and act as kaitiaki are not being properly implemented.
 In particular, after almost 20 years there has still not been a single instance of a transfer of powers to iwi.
 Nor, in Tauranga, has there been an explicit instance of joint management under section 36.
-There have been very tentative movements towards allowing Maori to participate in management functions and powers, but these fall far short of Māori aspirations, and do not reflect a true partnership.
+There have been very tentative movements towards allowing Māori to participate in management functions and powers, but these fall far short of Māori aspirations, and do not reflect a true partnership.
 Clearly, given such a history, the provisions relating to Māori management or joint management or resources cannot be left solely at the discretion of local authorities.
 We find that much more active Crown oversight is required if such transfers or sharing or powers are to occur.
 We find that they must occur, if the Crown is to avoid further breaches of the principle of partnership and its duty of active protection.
-As demonstrated by the history of customary fisheries, the Crown has a legacy of passing legislative provisions that would enable a measure of Maori rangatiratanga over their property and taonga, only to then leave the provisions unsupported and unpromoted so that they are never utilised.
-In such cases, as found by the Manukau Report, '[t]hose words mean nothing'.
-The principle of partnership and the duty of active protection oblige the Crown to ensure that under its legislation Māori can - and do - exercise rangatiratanga over their taonga.
-The Crown must actively work with tangata whenua and local authorities to identify which natural resources and environments in Tauranga Moana will most help to restore tribal rangatiratanga over their taonga, and are suitable for a shift in the management regime."
+As demonstrated by the history of customary fisheries, the Crown has a legacy of passing legislative provisions that would enable a measure of Māori rangatiratanga over their property and taonga, only to then leave the provisions unsupported and unpromoted so that they are never utilised.
+In such cases, as found by the Manukau Report, '[t]hose words mean nothing'."

+"The principle of partnership and the duty of active protection oblige the Crown to ensure that under its legislation Māori can - and do - exercise rangatiratanga over their taonga.
+The Crown must actively work with tangata whenua and local authorities to identify which natural resources and environments in Tauranga Moana will most help to restore tribal rangatiratanga over their taonga, and are suitable for a shift in the management regime." p 623-624